hideyukiinada/transfer-learning/label_image.md

 Here are the things that happen:

 * Add an operation to open and read the image file to the buffer
-* Decode the data as png, gif, bmp or jpeg based on the file extention
+* Decode the data as png, gif, bmp or jpeg based on the file extension
 * Cast the uint8 data to float32 to prepare for the range conversion later
 * Add one more dimension in axis 0.
-For example, if the original image has a dimention 1024x800x3, it will become 1x1024x800x3
+For example, if the original image has a dimension 1024x800x3, it will become 1x1024x800x3
 * Resize image 1x299x299x3 to using [bilinear interpolation](https://en.wikipedia.org/wiki/Bilinear_interpolation).
 * Normalize data.
 By default, shift the value from 0-255 to 0-1
 * Run the session to actually read the data and return in a numpy ndarray.